 Frequently Asked Questions

 There is one copier on the 4th floor of the library.
-Copies are $0.10 a piece, and the machines use cash.
-They cannot use your CavsCard.
+Copies are $0.10 each, the copier uses cash/coins only.
+Students cannot use CavsCard.

 The library has two microfilm reader/printers located on the first floor.

 There are over 100 desktop computers in the library, as well as laptops that can be checked out for in house use.
 Students, faculty and community users are welcome to use the computers as long as they have a UVa-Wise computing ID.

 All of the Library's desk top computers print to a print station.
 Print stations are located on both the 4th and 2nd floors.

 If you exhaust your printing balance, print cards are available at the campus bookstore.
 They can be purchased in $5.00 incriments.
 Your printing card will have a number on it.
 You can log into your print account after signing into a campus computer and then apply that number to your account.
 If you have any problems, feel free to ask someone at the Circulation or Reference desk for help.

 Books & Brew coffee shop is located on the 5th floor of the Library.
 They serve coffee as well as sandwiches and salads.
 They are open during the Fall and Spring Semesters from 8:00 am until 3:00 pm.

 Your Cavs ID card works as your library card.
 You need to have it for all library transactions.